tytydraco/yessleep/out/The_Big_Rock_Candy_Mountain_Part_3.md

 I hear the thing behind me take slow lumbering steps as I try to wake Rabbit.

 It’s no use, he’s out cold, or maybe dead.
-But the thing is, as much of a piece of shit as I am, I’m not that heartless piece of shit on the roof.
+But the thing is, as much of a piece of shit as I am, I’m not that heartless jester on the roof.

-I get his limp body over one shoulder and start to hobble toward a thin alley, tuning out the sound of certain death behind me.
+I get his limp body over one shoulder and start to hobble toward a thin alley.

+For all I know, this post will be my last, it's being typed with my free hand as that thing closes in.
+But I'm going to keep putting one foot in front of the other.

+I bought the ticket, now I get to take the ride.